-Of course, capers last for a shorter period of time if they are not stored properly.
+Of course, all foods last for a shorter period of time if they are not stored properly.
 Like a lot of other condiments, they usually have a best before date and not a use by date.
 Because of this distinction, you may safely use them to compliment your favorite meals even after the best before date has lapsed.

-How to tell if capers are bad, rotten or spoiled?
+How to tell if Capers are bad, rotten or spoiled?

 Sight is usually the best way to tell if your capers have gone bad.
 If the top of the lid on the jar is rounded and dome shaped instead of flat across, the capers have most likely gone bad (probably because the jar was not sealed properly).
-If you open the jar and do not a hear the normal pop then the seal had been previously broken.
-If anything is brown or black (besides any added spices), then you should not eat the capers.
-The capers will begin to darken as time goes on after the best before date has lapsed, the taste will also begin to change over time.
+If you open the jar and do not a hear the normal pop, then the seal was previously broken.
+If anything is brown or black (besides any added spices) then you should not eat the capers.
+The capers will begin to darken as time goes on after the best before date has lapsed and the taste will also begin to change over time.
 But, if a foul odor develops the capers should be thrown out.

-How to store capers to extend their shelf life?
+How to store Capers to extend their shelf life?

 You can help capers stay fresh longer by storing them unopened in the pantry where the temperature is always less than 75 degrees Fahrenheit.

 Once opened, the capers should be kept in the fridge.
 Be sure to keep the capers submerged in their liquid (brine).

-How long are capers good for when prepared in a dish?
+How long are Capers good for when prepared in a dish?